uidaholib/main-web-redesign_draft/content/giving/index.md

 Keep up to date with Library's tools, services, collections, and happenings with our monthly email newsletter, *Letters from the Library*.
 To subscribe, visit [U of I's Email Preferences page](https://www.uidaho.edu/news/email-preferences), enter your information and scroll down to the "Library" section to select our communications.
-Please <a href="mailto:librdean@uidaho.edu?subject=Subscription%20to%20Towers">send us an email</a> with any questions or to sign up to received the *Towers* quarterly newsletter.
+Please <a href="mailto:librdean@uidaho.edu?subject=Subscription%20to%20Letters">send us an email</a> with any questions.

 Download past newsletter issues: